Bulimo/alx-low_level_programming/0x0A-argc_argv/README.md

 The functions in the projects include:

 	1. 0-whatsmyname.c : a program that prints its name, followed by a new line.
-	2. 1-args.c : Write a program that prints the number of arguments passed into it.
+	2. 1-args.c : a program that prints the number of arguments passed into it.
-	3.
+	3. 2-args.c : a program that prints all arguments it receives.
+	4.